bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Bug
 * Grasshoppers Lie Heavy repeat includes some Constellations.
 Are there others?

+# Annotation
+* wordingTodo: Content is perfectly fine, wording is just off.
+*

 # TODO
 * Make Garryowen a ghost?
 * Miriam breast in banjo scene weird?